The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

 \subsubsection{Low- and medium-resolution spectroscopy}

 Photometric observations of active stars can be used to identify active regions, especially starspots.
 However, they typically produce a degeneracy between filling factors and active region temperature: a given amount of photometric modulation could be produced by a relatively small but very dark starspot or a larger spot with a relatively small differential between its temperature and the unocculted stellar surface.
 Low- and medium-resolution spectroscopy can offer a more detailed view than photometry, provided the instrumental stability is sufficient to monitor relatively subtle spectral changes.
-An example of (facular-dominated) solar cycle variability observed at mid-resolution ($R \sim 1000$) with the Aura/OMI instrument is shown in \autoref{fig:Marchenko} \citep{Marchenko2019}.
+An example of (facular-dominated) solar cycle variability observed at mid-resolution ($R{\sim}1000$) with the Ozone Monitoring Instrument (OMI) onboard the NASA Aura Mission is shown in \autoref{fig:Marchenko} \citep{Marchenko2019}.
 The blue and UV wavelength regions are of particular use here as facular contrasts are much larger at shorter wavelengths.
 A number of relatively broad spectral features stand out, such as the Ca~\textsc{ii} H \& K lines, the CH G-band, and the CN violet system (see \autoref{subsec:multiband}).

-Currently very little is known about contrasts of active regions on stars of spectral types other than the Sun and more theoretical work is needed to understand and model bright features (see \autoref{subsec:retrieval_limitations}).
+Despite recent advances \citep{Panja-2020}, generally little is known about contrasts of active regions on stars of spectral types other than the Sun, and more theoretical work is needed to understand and model bright features (see \autoref{subsec:retrieval_limitations}).
 Magnetoconvection simulations show that faculae will become less bright for later spectral types, in particular for M stars \citep{Beeck3}.
 Preliminary calculations suggest variability in the CN and CH bands will decrease, while TiO bands become more important; at the same time, facular UV contrasts remain comparable to those observed for Sun-like stars \citep{Norris2018}.